Second order interference of chaotic light reflected from random medium: Calculation of

 \subsection{Cooperon contributions}

-Cooperon contributions are shown in fig.2 a,b.
-They contribute to $g^{(2)}_{1}$ when diffusion ladders couple states $k_{i}$ and $k_{j}$ with $i=j$, and $k_{l}$ and $k_{p}$ with $l=p$ so vertex couples states with $i\neq l$.
-Cooperon propagators in this case do not depend on the frequency of light.
+Cooperon contributions to the probability of absorption are shown in fig.2 a,b.
+They contribute to $g^{(2)}_{1}$ when diffusion ladders couple states $k_{i}$ and $k_{j}$ with $i=j$, and $k_{l}$ and $k_{p}$ with $l=p$ so vertex couples states with $i\neq p$.

 Let us consider first diagram, shown in Fig.2a.
-Phase factors of light incident in the direction $\textbf{n}$ and reflected back in the direction $\textbf{m}$ in expression
+Phase factors of light incident in the direction $\textbf{n}$ and reflected in the direction $\textbf{m}$ in expression

-must be integrated over the surface of the medium.
+must be integrated over the surface from which light is collected.

 Integrating over the surface of the medium with coordinates ($\textbf{r}, \textbf{r}^\prime,\textbf{R}, \textbf{R}^\prime$) we obtain:

 Where